-We believe that developing a good knowledge and understanding of maths is crucial for our children.
-Maths is taught in units of work which regularly revisit areas of the national curriculum, building on children's early number knowledge in order to give them a deeper understanding of concepts.
+Maths is taught in class groups in Lower Key Stage 2 and ability groups in Upper Key Stage 2 to ensure quality learning of important mathematical ideas based on the new national curriculum.
+Furthermore, maths is taught in units of work which revisit areas of the curriculum and build on children's early number knowledge in order to give them a deeper understanding of concepts.
 Children are encouraged to show and explain their reasoning in order to consolidate their understanding and this 'talk for maths' is an important part of every lesson.
-A range of resources are used along with practical experiences to provide appropriate differentiation and challenge.
-Children are expected to apply their mathematical knowledge across the curriculum, often in less familiar contexts.

-We have the aspiration that a high percentage will make more than expected progress and attain higher than the national age related expectation.
+A range of resources is used along with practical experiences to provide appropriate differentiation and challenge.
+In addition, we have the aspiration that a high percentage will make more than expected progress and attain higher than the national age related expectation.
 A whole school calculation policy is used to provide a common format across the school.